LoosTeam/tools_and_tutorials/README.md

 - [Fine-mapped Locus Assessment Model of Effector geneS (FLAMES) v.1.1.2](FLAMES/README.md)
 - [SBayesRC](SBayesRC/README.md)
 - [RSIDBuildTranslator](RSIDBuildTranslator/README.md) - A tool to that annotates genetic data with rsIDs, or chromosome and position from GRCh37 or GRCh38, using whichever is available in your data.
+- [LDSC](LDSC/README.md) - LDSC is a command line tool for estimating heritability and genetic correlation from GWAS summary statistics.
+LDSC also computes LD Scores.

 # Contact